Packet Capture Overview

 The dashboard provides users with multiple options when it comes to selecting which packets to capture and on which interface.
 You can also select how to view the capture to review the data.

-Note: When performing a packet capture, it is recommended to use the Output > Download .pcap file (for Wireshark) option and open the resulting raw capture in Wireshark.
-When using this option, the Verbosity option is not available, because all traffic/information is captured.
+When performing a packet capture, it is recommended to use the Output > Download .pcap file (for Wireshark) option and open the resulting raw capture in Wireshark.
+When using this option, the Verbosity option is not available, because all traffic and information is captured.

-Note: When the option Output > Download .pcap file (for Wireshark) is selected, the capture will stop after 60 seconds if there is no traffic captured, regardless of the duration set.
+When the Output > Download .pcap file (for Wireshark) option is selected, the capture will stop after 60 seconds if there is no traffic captured, regardless of the duration set.

-Note: When selecting the option 'View output below,' the capture will stop after 20 seconds if there is no traffic captured, regardless of the duration set on the settings.
+When the OutputView output below option is selected, the capture will stop after 20 seconds if there is no traffic is captured, regardless of the duration set.

 Low -> (No flag)